Horse Guards Parade: Trooping the Colour

+Around 1,400 soldiers take part in the ceremony in which the regimental colour of one of the guards regiments is "trooped" or marched along the assembled ranks.
+It concludes with the foot and horse guards marching past and saluting the monarch.
+The public can watch the troops enter and leave Horse Guards Parade and tickets for the seating are sold subject to a ballot.

+Beating Retreat

+On two evenings in June, this ceremony is carried out by the Bands of the Household Division.
+Beating Retreat is also performed at Horseguards biannually in July by the Royal Marines Band Service.
+Proceeds from ticket sales are donated to military charities.

+Remembrance Sunday

+At the National Service of Remembrance, the various contingents of veterans' organisations form up on Horse Guards Parade, and after the ceremony at The Cenotaph, they return and march past a member of the Royal Family by the Guards Memorial, who takes their salute.

 Sporting and public events

 2012 Summer Olympics

 Horse Guards Parade hosted beach volleyball at the 2012 Summer Olympics held in London.
 Temporary courts and seating designed by Populous were installed by the Arena Group, much as seating is installed annually for Trooping the Colour.
 There was one court with a capacity of 15,000 with two tiers and a floodlight tower at each of its four corners, two practice courts to the east of the arena, and a further six practice courts at St. James's Park.
 Most matches were played on Centre Court, but some matches were played on Court 1 on day 6 of the competition.

 London Polo Championships

 Horse Guards Parade hosted the 1st London Polo Championships on 17 and 18 June 2009 with teams from around the world.

 Sainsburys Anniversary Games 2014

 On Sunday 20 July 2014, a temporary arena played host to the anniversary games.